nodejs/admin/Moderation-Policy.md

   service advertising, etc.) are subject to immediate moderation.
-* Issues, pull requests, discussions, and comments that are believed to be LLM-generated (e.g a PR coming from a new contributor changing a single file without clear motivation) should be closed with a comment such as "If you are using a LLM, please stop, this is not bringing any value and is wasting our time.
+* Issues, pull requests, discussions, and comments that are believed to be LLM-generated (e.g a PR coming from a new contributor changing a single file without clear motivation) should be closed with a comment such as "It seems you are using a LLM, please stop, this is not bringing any value and is wasting our time.
 If you are not using one, please read and follow our contributing guidelines."
 Report the user to the moderation repository so they get blocked if they do it again.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.
 * Moderation Team members and TSC voting members can delete any issues or